Words can change WorldsLiteracy Programme

 One consequence is that in school students are unable to engage with what is being taught.
 With every day spent struggling, students fall behind, become demotivated and disillusioned as to whether there is any hope or future for them inside the school system.
 It is not surprising that 50% of South Africa’s students drop out of school early, without any formal qualification.

-To improve literacy in the rural villages, Youth Potential South Africa – YOUPSA has established Mobile Village Libraries for all ages, providing a platform for “Village Book Clubs” for young people to experience reading, learning, listening and discussing outside of school.
+To improve literacy in the rural villages, Youth Potential South Africa – YOUPSA is establishing Mobile Village Libraries for all ages, providing a platform for “Village Book Clubs” for young people to experience reading, learning, listening and discussing outside of school.
 Each Mobile Library consists of a strong carrier bag containing 30 – 35 beautiful and exciting books for all ages, plus a lending register.
 The Mobile Library can be taken from village to village, from home to home.
-From this the YOUPSA Village Book Clubs have arisen.
+From this the YOUPSA Village Reading Clubs arise.

 An important aspect of these clubs is the focus on reading for enjoyment, allowing children to choose what they love to read.
 This gives children the opportunity and freedom to read and discuss outside of school and during holiday times.
 When the club is ready to get a new batch of books, YOUPSA exchanges the old books for new ones.
 The librarians keep a register of the books their readers while learning practically how to manage a library.
 YOUPSA staff mentor youth and teachers about book care and the value of literature.